Skip to main content

 If the request is permitted and the server is available, the enforcement point forwards the request.
 The MCP server processes it and returns a result or an operational error (e.g., invalid parameters, resource not found).

-The manifest is a declarative statement of what the agent needs — not an activation gate.
-Manifest interpretation occurs once, at the Agent Runtime (Cognitive Plane).
-Policy enforcement and availability are discovered at operation time, at the Action Plane boundary.
+The manifest is a declarative statement of what the agent is designed to do — not an activation gate or provisioning request.
+The Agent Runtime validates the manifest, while concrete MCP client wiring is provided by runtime or deployment configuration outside the manifest.
+Concrete MCP server binding, policy enforcement, and availability are controlled at the Action Plane boundary.
 MCP servers handle operational concerns; the enforcement point handles security concerns.